jeremyButtler/bioTools/genBio/using_genBio.md

   - int pointer to cigar entry currently on
   - int pointer to number of bases left in the cigar entry (what have I not moved past)
-  - the reference position to find (target)
+  - reference position to find (target)
+    - can be forwards or backwards
-  - int poiter to the current reference position
+  - int pointer to the current reference position
     - this is updated to the target position or the last reference base in the sequence
   - int poiter to the current sequence position